GitDrinou/DAPython_P06_Just_Stream_It/README.md

 1. Clone the project with the command: `git clone https://github.com/GitDrinou/DAPython_P06_Just_Stream_It.git`
 2. Open a terminal in the folder containing your HTML file.
 3. Execute the following command : `python -m http.server {Port Number}`or `python3 -m http.server {Port Number}` (according to your configuration).

+    Notes:
-Note: The {Port Number} can be : 5500, 5000 or else, it have to be different of the port number of the server (launched before).
+    - The {Port Number} can be : 5500, 5000 or else, it have to be different of the port number of the server (launched before).
+    - CTRL + C to stop the local http server

 4. Open your browser and go to the `http://localhost:{Port Number}/`